Skip to content

 About

-1. We take in discarded textiles like worn-out clothes that can no longer be resold or used.
-We prefer cotton clothes because they contain a lot of cellulose.
+1. We take in discarded textiles like clothes that can no longer be resold or used, or production waste.
+We prefer cotton fabrics because they contain a lot of cellulose.

 2. The clothes are shredded, de-buttoned, de-zipped, de-colored and turned into a slurry.
-Impurities like plastic polyester are taken out.
-What remains is cellulose – the biodegradable organic polymer that cotton, trees and all green plants on earth are made out of.
+Contaminants like polyester are taken out.
+What remains is cellulose – a biodegradable organic polymer that cotton, trees and most green plants on earth are made out of.

-3. The slurry is dried to produce sheets of pure Circulose®.
-We package the sheets into bales and ship them off to be made back into textile fibers.
+3. The slurry is dried to produce sheets of pure CIRCULOSE®.
+We package the sheets into bales and ship them off to be made back into virgin quality textile fibers by fiber producers.

 5. Loop closed.